usabilla/usabilla-u4a-react-native/README.md

 ### Requirements

-This version of the react native bridge works with the latest release of `XCode 9.3`.
-In order to use this bridge with older XCode versions please use the package version `@0.5.3` or less.
+This version of the react native bridge works with the latest release of `XCode 11.1`.
+For Xcode versions between `XCode 9.3` to `XCode 10.3` please use the package version `@0.8.2` and lesser till `@0.5.4`.
+For Xcode versions lesser than `XCode 9.3` please use the package version `@0.5.3` or less.

 ## Features